Tennis Training Volume – What is the Right Amount?Feb 01, 2023

 Working with the right volume and intensity (loading) combined with adequate recovery (at least one day off a week from any physical training or tennis exercises) will give players every opportunity to improve and minimize the risk of any tennis training injuries.
 Symptoms of overtraining for tennis can include; persistent muscle soreness, persistent fatigue, elevated resting heart rate, increased susceptibility to illness, increased incidence of injuries, irritability, mental breakdown, loss of appetite, mood swings, loss of motivation, loss of enthusiasm, loss competitive drive and abandonment of the sport.

 For these reasons, associations like the WTA have applied age restrictions that don’t allow players to turn professional until they reach a certain age.
 Many international federations monitor and plan the junior players' calendars to avoid burnout.
-How long, intense and often a player practices, trains, and plays tournaments is very much an individual thing.
+How long, intense, and often a player practices, trains, and plays tournaments is very much an individual thing.
 We are all built slightly differently and need to be treated differently, however, there are some boundaries that players should work within.